 It can be quite tempting to share your food with a cute, begging dog.
-From chicken to carrots and lots in between, there are quite a few “human foods” that can be fed to dogs.
+We just love sharing “people food” with dogs – from chicken to carrots and lots in between.
 But not everything you eat can be eaten by a dog.
 Let’s find out about dogs and spicy foods, as well as what people foods are safe for dogs.

 While a few dogs may actually like to eat spicy foods (and they are surely in the minority), should dogs be fed those foods?
 Technically, foods such as hot peppers alone aren’t toxic to dogs and can be fed to them, but they probably shouldn’t be.
 Spicy foods can cause gastrointestinal issues, such as pain due to inflammation, diarrhea, gas, and excessive thirst.